The provable control and evidence layer for high-consequence agent actions.

 One pane across every vendor

 Each agent platform will keep improving its own logs inside its own walls.
-Provedit sits one layer above them all: Cursor, Claude Code, Copilot, OpenAI Assistants, LangChain, JetBrains, self-hosted MCP tools, CI bots, and the cloud APIs they touch.
+Provedit sits one layer above them all.
+Anything that speaks MCP (Cursor, Claude Code, Copilot agent mode, OpenAI Assistants with MCP, self-hosted MCP servers) goes through the proxy.
+Anything that doesn't (your own services, CI jobs, internal agents) wraps the SDK around its tool dispatcher.
 One timeline, one identity model, one chain of evidence, regardless of which vendor produced the action.

 Who it's for.

-Inside those teams: platform security and AI platform engineering as the champion, CISO and GRC as the sponsor, the SOC as the day-to-day operator.
-If that sounds like you, the waitlist below is the right next step.
+Inside those teams: platform engineering, AI platform, or AppSec as the champion; CISO, head of engineering, or GRC as the sponsor; whoever triages incidents and approves changes as the day-to-day operator.
+If that sounds like you, sign up free below, or read the honest answers below first.

 Honest answers to the obvious objections.